 The Kangal’s temperament, personality, and behavior are some of its most distinct characteristics.
 In fact, these are features that typically lead owners to choose Kangals.

 Kangals are loyal, well-adjusted, and even-tempered, yet highly protective.
 It is their protective personality that makes them great security dogs, K9s, and livestock protection dogs.
 When raised in a domestic setting and properly trained, an Anatolian has extremely patient behavior around kids.
 However, if the dog detects the owner’s personality as submissive or weak, the Kangal assumes the position of pack leader or the “alpha.”
 This leads to difficulties in managing the dog’s behavior because of their free-thinking intelligence.
-For the dogs to readily accept visitors and being around strangers, it is important to socialize them around people and other animals from a young age.
+For the dogs to readily accept visitors and be around strangers, it is important to socialize them around people and other animals from a young age.

 Guardian of the Flock